dialpad/dialpad-python-sdk/README.md

 Each resource exposed by this library should have its own python file under the `dialpad/resources` directory, and should define a single `class` that inherits from `DialpadResource`.

-The class itself should define set its `_resource_path` class property to a list of strings such that `'/api/v2/' + _resource_path.join('/')` corresponds to the API path for that resource.
+The class itself should set the `_resource_path` class property to a list of strings such that `'/api/v2/' + _resource_path.join('/')` corresponds to the API path for that resource.

 Once the `_resource_path` is defined, the resource class can define instance methods to expose